How To Fix Excel Circular Reference Error?

 Why You Should Avoid Using Circular References In Excel?

-The idea of using the circular reference in Excel is not a well-recommended approach.
+The idea of using the circular reference in Excel is not a recommended approach.
 I am telling this because apart from displaying a warning message or performance issue it leads to several other issues that won’t appear immediately.

 Suppose that you have selected a cell that contains the circular reference and then mistakenly, you have turned off the formula editing mode.
-So when you press the enter button without doing any modification in the formula then it will give you the result zero.
+So when you press the enter button without doing any modification in the formula it will give you the result zero.

 That’s the reason why many Excel experts also suggest avoiding the usage of circular references in your Excel workbook if it’s possible.